betwo/vscode-catkin-tools/README.md

 ### GTest targets

-This extensions registers itself as [TestExplorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) adapter.
+This extensions registers itself as vscode [test API](https://code.visualstudio.com/api/extension-guides/testing) adapter.
 For this, all `CMakeLists.txt` are scanned for keywords hinting at the existence of `CTest` based unit tests, e.g. `catkin_add_gtest`.
 This is done with a list of regular expressions.
 If you have a custom macro for registering tests, you can customize this behavior via the `catkin_tools.gtestMacroRegex` property.